 - The Warriors Three in The Mighty Thor and the accompanying film franchise.
 Fandral is the Knight, Hogun is the Knave and Volstagg is the squire.

 - The Robins have this dynamic, with Dick as the Knight, Jason (and later Damian) as the Knave, and Tim (and briefly Stephanie) as the Squire.

 - Star Wars: The Clone Wars has Ahsoka Tano as the Squire, with Obi-Wan Kenobi taking on the role of Knight once more and Anakin Skywalker as the Knave.
 Ahsoka's character development seems to be headed toward the Knave side of things, however...

 - In the first Pirates of the Caribbean movie, Jack is the Knave, Will is the Knight and Elizabeth is the Squire.
 A defining moment of both Jack and Will's characters is during the sword fight between the two.
 By the second movie, the dynamic is more or less dropped and they all become Knaves, especially in the third.

-- Star Wars has The Hero Luke Skywalker as the Squire, with Obi-Wan Kenobi and Han Solo as the Knight and Knave, respectively.
+- The original trilogy has The Hero Luke Skywalker as the Squire, with Obi-Wan Kenobi and Han Solo as the Knight and Knave, respectively.
 A key point in Luke's character development in the original movie is when he rejects Han's pragmatism, leading to Han second-guessing his own beliefs.